TransGlobe shareholders urged to vote for merger with Vaalco

 ISS’ reports and a unanimous recommendation that TransGlobe shareholders vote for the proposed business combination of TransGlobe and Vaalco to create “a world-class African-focused E&P company,” comes after the Canadian firm and the U.S. player entered into a definitive arrangement agreement in July 2022.
 This deal will allow Vaalco to acquire all of TransGlobe’s outstanding common shares in a stock-for-stock strategic business combination transaction valued at $307 million.

-Furthermore, the Canadian player confirmed that ISS’ recommendations are in line with the unanimous approval of the proposed business combination by its board of directors.
+Furthermore, the Canadian player confirmed that ISS’ recommendations were in line with the unanimous approval of the proposed business combination by its board of directors.
 According to TransGlobe, the combined company will have “a complementary portfolio” with diversified production and revenue, and “a robust net cash balance sheet” allowing disciplined investment across its “high-quality inventory of multi-year opportunities.”

 In addition, the combined firm will be able to support “meaningful, sustainable returns and value growth,” targeting a base dividend of $28 million ($0.25/share) with commitments to commencing a share buyback program of up to $30 million (up to $0.27/share) on completion of the combination with “further supplementary shareholder returns” via potential special distributions.